OleksandrKucherenko/if.sample/README.md

     - [ ] Scheduled delivery
     - [ ] "Shadow modes" (Deploy new version alongside old, compare results of old and new implementation, switch to new version if results are better)
     - [ ] Environments support (e.g. local dev, staging, production, performance, etc.)
-  - [ ] Use Terraform, LocalStack - for local deve environment setup that emulates AWS cloud environment
+  - [ ] Use Terraform, LocalStack - for local dev environment setup that emulates AWS cloud environment

 - [ ] Documentation and Code Quality
   - [x] Used ADRs to document decisions on project (perfect for AI and human to understand project structure and decisions)